newrelic/helm-charts/charts/nri-bundle/README.md

 ```
 ## Upgrade dependency version

 Dependencies are managed using [Helm Dependency](https://helm.sh/docs/helm/helm_dependency/).
-In order to update any of the dependency versions you should bump the version in `requirements.yaml` and run `helm dependency update` command to update chart packages under `/charts` and also the `requirements.lock` file
+In order to update any of the dependency versions you should bump the version in `requirements.yaml` and run `helm dependency update`
+command to update chart packages under `/charts` and also the `requirements.lock` file.

+ATTENTION: do not commit the internal dependencies.
+We only commit *kube-state-metrics* because we don't own its distribution
+but would like to be resilient to failures of its repository.

 ## Example